A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Situating with Respect to Other Modal Logics Characterising Bisimilarities

 It is important to note that we are not advocating that intermediate bisimilarity should be used in preference to open bisimilarity.
 What we are emphasising here is that open bisimilarity does not hold a canonical status as a bisimilarity congruence sound with respect to late bisimilarity.
 Indeed, there is a spectrum bisimilarities between open bisimilarity and open barbed bisimilarity.

-A picture of the spectrum surrounding open bisimilarity is provided in Fig.~\ref{fig:non-classical}.
-To complete this picture, note that related work~\cite{Horne2018} introduced a modal logic characterising open barbed bisimilarity called intuitionistic $\FM$ --- the intuitionistic counterpart to a classical modal logic characterising early bisimilarity.
-That paper argues the merits of open barbed bisimilarity due to its more objective definition and granularity suitable for verifying privacy properties.
+A picture of part of the spectrum surrounding open bisimilarity is provided in Fig.~\ref{fig:non-classical}.
+To complete the picture in Fig.~\ref{fig:non-classical}, note that related work~\cite{Horne2018} introduced a modal logic characterising open barbed bisimilarity called intuitionistic $\FM$ -- the intuitionistic counterpart to a classical modal logic characterising early bisimilarity.
+That paper emphasises the merits of open barbed bisimilarity due to its more objective definition, and, more importantly still, its coarser granularity suitable for verifying privacy properties.
+Open barbed bisimilarity can be used to verify properties of protocols that make use of else branches to maintain the privacy of honest participants; whereas open bisimilarity fails to verify such scenarios, instead discovering spurious attacks.
+This is due to the intuitionistic nature of open bisimilarity, which, as we have seen, assumes the absence of the law of excluded middle everywhere; whereas open barbed bisimilarity verifies more properties since it induces the law of excluded middle for private names only.
+Related work~\cite{arXiv}, elaborates on this perspective, making a case for why variants of open barbed bisimilarity and $\FM$ are, respectively, the notions of bisimilarity congruence and intuitionistic modal logic suited to the applied $\pi$-calculus; rather than open bisimilarity and $\OM$.

-\subsection{Related work: a generic formalisation in Nominal Isabelle}
+\subsection{Related work: an alternative logic formalised in Nominal Isabelle}

 Parrow et al.~\cite{Parrow15}\ provided a general proof of the soundness and completeness of logical equivalence for various modal logics with respect to corresponding bisimulations.
 The proof is parametric on properties of substitutions, which can be instantiated for a range of bisimulations.
 Moreover, their proof is mechanised using Nominal Isabelle.
-The conference version~\cite{Parrow15}, sketches how to instantiate the abstract framework for open bisimilarity in the $\pi$-calculus, but for a fragment without input prefixes.
+The conference version~\cite{Parrow15} sketches how to instantiate their abstract framework for open bisimilarity for a fragment of the $\pi$-calculus without input prefixes.
+A forthcoming journal version~\cite{Parrow19} generalises their methodology such that open bisimilarity with input prefixes may also be handled.